Specialty Care for Fibromuscular Dysplasia at UPMC

 Treating Fibromuscular Dysplasia in Williamsport, PA

-At UPMC Susquehanna, our cardiology providers specialize in the treatment of fibromuscular dysplasia through a range of noninvasive therapies and surgical procedures.
+At UPMC our cardiology providers specialize in the treatment of fibromuscular dysplasia through a range of noninvasive therapies and surgical procedures.
 Treatment depends on your health, the location of the blocked artery and the extent of your condition.
-Medical procedures, medications and surgeries are all available at the Heart & Vascular Institute at UPMC Susquehanna.
+Medical procedures, medications and surgeries are all available at the Heart & Vascular Institute at UPMC.

 Surgical procedures may include angioplasty (to open up the artery) and surgical revascularization (repair of the artery).
 Medications may be prescribed to slow heartbeat, relax blood vessels and prevent narrowing of arteries.

-The Heart & Vascular Institute at UPMC Susquehanna has experienced providers who are dedicated to helping patients of all ages find treatment for fibromuscular dysplasia in Williamsport, PA, and the surrounding areas.
+The Heart and Vascular Institute at UPMC has experienced providers who are dedicated to helping patients of all ages find treatment for fibromuscular dysplasia in Williamsport, PA, and the surrounding areas.